 When run, it will print the names of every Package in the model you are currently using.

-In the Browser window, select the Package in which to create the template and then use the ribbon or context menu to display the Model Wizard; select the 'Application Patterns' tab.
+In the Browser window, select the Package in which to create the template, then use the 'Develop > Source Code > Create from Pattern' ribbon option to display the Patterns window; click on the 'Application Patterns' option.

-On the 'Application Patterns' tab, select the Microsoft C# > RepositoryInterface template.
+From the 'Application Patterns' page, select the Microsoft C# > RepositoryInterface template.
 (You can choose from either the 3.5 or the 4.0 framework versions.)
 Specify the destination folder on the file system where the project template will be created, and click on the.

 A Package structure similar to this will be created for you.

 Expand the structure until you locate the Repository Interface n.n diagram and open it.